mrtxema/covid-cat/README.md

 If you're using Gradle, you could add Covid-Cat as a dependency with the following steps:

-1. Add `maven { url 'https://repo.repsy.io/mvn/mrtxema/public' }` to the `repositories` in your `build.gradle`.
+1. Add `maven { url 'https://repo.repsy.io/mvn/mrtxema/public' }` to the `repositories`
+   in your `build.gradle`.
-2. Add `implementation group:'cat.mrtxema.covid', name:'covid-cat', version:'1.0'` to `dependencies` in your `build.gradle`.
+2. Add `implementation group:'cat.mrtxema.covid', name:'covid-cat', version:'1.1.0'`
+   to the `dependencies` in your `build.gradle` (replace v1.1.0 with the latest release available).

 ### Using Covid-Cat
 The simplest way to use Covid-Cat is to use the `CovidDataManager` to display